 For employer discretionary contributions, a participant is 100% vested after three years of service.
-In the event of death, retirement or permanent disability, participants become 100% vested in all account balances.
+In the event of death, retirement on or after age 60, or permanent disability, participants become 100% vested in all account balances.

 Forfeitures

 Upon termination, participant accounts which are less than 100% vested are forfeited.
 Forfeitures are allocated to eligible participants similar to the allocation methodology for employer profit sharing contributions and are restored to participants in the event a terminated employee is rehired within a five year period.